ChillingVan/BuildFFmpegAndroid/README.md

 > * Libx264 Full Platform Compilation Script
 > * Compiled Good Version of the SO library (download in ffmpeg3.2.5 / android)
 > * Compiled Rich Version of the SO library (download in ffmpeg3.2.5 / android_more)> * CMake Compile FFmpeg as the script which can be command
-> * Android command executes the interface of FFmpeg
 > * Android Use Case

 ## Compile